soumyadip1997/qepsilon/README.md

 --decoy-location   Location of the unzipped CASP folders

---output-location  Location for storing the output features
+--output-location  Location for storing the output features having the required sub-directories

 Then we need to create Train,Val and Test Set